AlanEditor/AlanEditor/README.md

 ## My name is Alan and i am a full-stack developer!

-- 🎓 I’m graduating in nalysis and Systems Development
+- 🎓 I’m graduating in Analysis and Systems Development
 - 💻 I'm currently learning and working on full-stack technologies
 - 🙏 I'm so thankful for where i got
 - ⚡ What motivates me the most is the daily challenge